atomtables/AtomChatJBS/README.md

 - [X] Automatic reload when user/client is no longer active
 - [x] Notifications
 - [x] typing indicators
-- [ ] access code to access chatroom server
+- [X] access code to access chatroom server
 - [ ] user account system for protection
-- [ ] encryption for sent and received messages
+- [X] encryption for sent and received messages
+  - Encryption is done client side, using a key that the server has.
+The server can decrypt the message, making it possible to read the message.
+  - To combat this, E2E encryption, where the key is shared between all users without knowledge of the server, will also be implemented side-by-side to this in the future.